tchorczewski/Colour_Detection/README.md

 Colour_Detection
-Semestral project done for Polytech Angers which purpose is to explore Python OpenCV library.
+The project was done for Polytech Angers to explore Python's OpenCV library.
-Using the simple methods I explored the colour detection in OpenCV.
+Using simple methods I explored colour detection.
-There are five detectable colours: red, green, blue, yellow, violet.
+There are five detectable colours: red, green, blue, yellow, and violet.
-Program is configured to work on built in laptop camera.
+The program is configured to work on a built-in laptop camera.